mxagar/machine_learning_coursera/04_MLSystemDesign/ML_SystemDesign.md

-# Mechine Learning: Application Advice and System Design
+# Machine Learning: Application Advice and System Design

 These are my notes on the Coursera course by Andrew Ng ["Machine Learning"](https://www.coursera.org/learn/machine-learning).